Binghamton-University-Table-Tennis/website/README.md

 ### Photos
 This website only supports YouTube videos at this time.
 To add new content to the photos page, upload your video to YouTube.
 Then, fill in the following fields:

-- Date: Needed to organize slides in ascending order
+- Date: Needed to organize content in ascending order
 - Title: Used to label the video
 - YouTube ID: The ID of the YouTube video (see below)